textadventures/squiffy/README.md

 Squiffy
 =======

 Squiffy is a tool for creating multiple choice interactive fiction.
-The first release of Squiffy is written in Python.
+Squiffy is written entirely in JavaScript - the compiler uses [Node.js](http://nodejs.org/) and the games it generates run in a web browser.

 For installation and usage instructions, [see the documentation](http://docs.textadventures.co.uk/squiffy/).